dmgolubovsky/chordemux/README.md

 ~~~

 You will need to use a patchbay program like Claudia to connect the input and output ports of running chordemux with the MIDI source device (a keyboard or a sequencer), and with the recipients (QMidiArp or other sequencer/arpeggiator/drum program etc.)

+These building instructions were tested on an Ubuntu 16.04 fresh Docker image.